 On ‘man’s best friend’, the dog, an excellent overview of the history of canines in South Africa, from the earliest introduction through to the post-Apartheid era, is Sandra Swart and Lance Van Sittert, ‘Canis familiaris: a dog history of South Africa’, South African Historical Journal, vol. 48, no. 1 (2003), pp. 138-173, that offers some interesting insights on breeding.
 On a more global scale, the emergence of the German Shepard as the dog of choice for imperialists is examined in Aaron Skabelund, ‘Breeding Racism: The Imperial Battlefields of the “German” Shepherd Dog’, Society and Animals, vol. 16, no. 4 (2008), pp. 354-71 that demonstrates the historical links between ‘race’ and ‘breed’.
 It is nicely complimented by Aaron Skabelund, ‘Can the Subaltern Bark?
 Imperialism, Civilization, and Canine Cultures in Nineteenth-Century Japan’, in Gregory M. Pflugfelder and Brett L. Walker, eds., JAPANimals: History and Culture in Japan’s Animal Life (Ann Arbor: 2005), pp. 195-244 that uncovers why particular dogs were lauded and others despised by imperial powers.
 His work is good for drawing on Japan but situating it within a wider imperial context.
 Sticking with dogs, Sarah Cheang, ‘Women, Pets, and Imperialism: The British Pekingese Dog and Nostalgia for Old China’, Journal of British Studies, vol. 45, no. 2 (2006), pp. 359-387, explores the imperial roots of the Pekingese breed and how this was tied in with performances of a more assertive middle-class femininity.
 (For a longer history of the changing meaning of dogs in China, through its semantic and graphic presence in ancient dictionaries, see the fascinating Claire Huot, ‘The Dog-Eared Dictionary: Human-Animal Alliance in Chinese Civilization’, Journal of Asian Studies, vol. 74, no. 3 (2015), pp. 589-613.)
 And, although it is not really about breeding, James Boyce, ‘Canine Revolution: The Social and Environmental Impact of the Introduction of the Dog to Tasmania’, Environmental History, vol. 11, no. 1 (2006), pp. 102-129 shows the dramatic impact that the introduction of dogs into a new ecology and society can have.
 In the context of imperial war, if not explicitly about empire itself, Philip Howell, ‘The Dog Fancy at War: Breeds, Breeding, and Britishness, 1914-1918’, Animals and Society, vol. 21, no. 6 (2013), pp. 546-567 looks at how anti-German sentiments influenced dog breeding in the UK and, more broadly, how breeding animals fed into national identity.

 Looking at the evolution of the frozen meat industry feeding the British market in the nineteenth century, Rebecca J. H. Woods, ‘From Colonial Animal to Imperial Edible: Building an Empire of Sheep in New Zealand, ca. 1880–1900’, Comparative Studies of South Asia, Africa and the Middle East, vol. 35, no. 1 (2015), pp. 117-136, explores how new technology, the environment, and cultural tastes led to breeding of sheep for meat in New Zealand designed especially for global transportation in freezers.
 Looking at the history of pastoralists in colonial northern India, Needladri Bhattacharya, ‘Pastoralists in a Colonial World’, in David Arnold and Ramachandra Guha, eds., Nature, Culture, Imperialism (Delhi, 1995), pp. 49-85, although not focused on the cattle themselves, gives an excellent analysis of changing pastoral practices and locates them within colonial discourses of ‘nature’.
-Offerring a complimentary study of the importance of cattle to agriculturalists, Saurabh Mishra, ‘Cattle, Dearth and the Colonial State: Famines and Livestock in Colonial India, 1896-1900’, Journal of Social History, vol. 46, no. 4 (2013), pp. 989-1012 analyses the profound impact of the starvation of livestock during famines, as well as unpacking colonial and peasant responses.
+Offering a complimentary study of the importance of cattle to agriculturalists, Saurabh Mishra, ‘Cattle, Dearth and the Colonial State: Famines and Livestock in Colonial India, 1896-1900’, Journal of Social History, vol. 46, no. 4 (2013), pp. 989-1012 analyses the profound impact of the starvation of livestock during famines, as well as unpacking colonial and peasant responses.
+Working on French Indochina, Shaun Kingsley Malarney, ‘Dangerous Meats in Colonial Hà Nội’, Journal of Vietnamese Studies, vol. 13, no. 1 (2018), pp. 80-120, examines colonial attempts to control the meat supply in the city, and the wider cultural and social issues at play.
 Not strictly about livestock, but dealing also with animals, famine and state responses to it in colonial India, Sajal Nag, ‘Bamboo, Rats and Famines: Famine Relief and Perceptions of British Paternalism in the Mizo Hills’ examines the famines caused by bamboo-consuming rats in the uplands of northeast colonial India, and how they inspired imperial measures for dealing with the problem.

 Also focusing on the history of breeding for meat, but taking a different angle, Sam White, ‘From Globalized Pig Breeds to Capitalist Pigs: A Study in Animal Cultures and Evolutionary History’, Environmental History, vol. 16, no. 1 (2011), pp. 94-120, places the emergence of crossbred Asian and European pigs in a very long historical timeframe and on a planetary scale.
 Whilst not explicitly dealing much with colonialism, it is an implicit context for some elements of the article.
 Shifting our focus to smaller animals (because insects matter too!)
 Edward D. Melillo, ‘Global Entomologies: Insects, Empires, and the ‘Synthetic Age’ in World History’, Past & Present, no. 223 (2014), pp. 233-270 explores the persistence of materials produced through human farming of insects, the global rise of shellac, silk and cochineal, and the peripheral position of European Empires in relation to this knowledge—it’s a fascinating article, we some interesting wider relevance for environmental history.
 On a smaller scale, James W Frey, ‘Prickly Pears and Pagodas: The East India Company’s Failure to Establish a Cochineal Industry in Early Colonial India’, Historian, vol. 74, no. 2 (2012), pp. 241-266 examines why it was so difficult to for East India Company officials and imperial botanists to farm the beetles used to make this famous and valuable red dye, reflecting on early imperial environmental science in the process.